Ranitomeya aquamarina

-Ranitomeya aquamarina, also known as the metallic poison frog, is a species of small frogs in the family Dendrobatidae endemic to the Juruá River basin of Brazil.
+Ranitomeya aquamarina, also known as the metallic poison frog, is a species of small frog in the family Dendrobatidae endemic to the Juruá River basin of Brazil.
 It is one of at least 18 species named in the genus Ranitomeya and is uniquely characterized by its bright blue to yellow-green and black body and metallic spotted legs.

 Discovery

 A series of four Rapid Assessment Program for Environmental and Long-Term Ecological Research (RAPELD) modules were recently established in the Juruá River basin of Brazil, a region of the Amazon rainforest that is poorly studied and difficult to access.
 After monitoring these modules through 2023 and 2024, researchers identified an unusual frog in the genus Ranitomeya.
 It was only observed in one of the four RAPELD sites—near the Eiru River, a tributary of the Juruá River—in Eirunepé of Amazonas, Brazil.
 13 adult individuals—eight males and five females—were collected from this site for further study.

 In 2023, Twomey and colleagues referred a population of frogs from a locality 60 km south of the aforementioned RAPELD site to "Ranitomeya sp.
 Envira", who noted the likely novelty of this species.
 A 2024 review describing efforts to discover new frog species identified the RAPELD site specimens as Ranitomeya aff. sirensis.

 In April 2025, Alexander T. Mônico and colleagues described Ranitomeya aquamarina as a new species of Ranitomeya based on the RAPELD site specimens.
 The holotype specimen, INPA-H 47568, is an adult male collected in March 2024.
 The other collected specimens were assigned as paratypes.
 The Enivra site specimens were suggested to belong to this species based on molecular similarities.
 A single individual photographed in 2007 by Alexander Lees 330 km north of the type locality and reported on citizen science platform iNaturalist is also suspected to represent R. aquamarina based on morphological similarities, implying a significantly greater geographic range.